tinuzz/wp-plugin-trackserver/readme.txt

 == Changelog ==

+= UNRELEASED =
+* Add 'use_trackserver' capability for authors, editors and admins and use it to restrict tracking to those roles, while at the same time allowing non-admins to manage their own tracks

 = v1.2 =
 * Allow GPX files to be uploaded and added to posts/pages via the WP media manager
 * Drastically improve performance of importing GPX files (via WP admin or HTTP POST)